In Part 1, we talked about how contaminants found in some lower quality foods could possibly be the cause of chronic allergies in dogs.

 No Antidote — No Cure

-An unexpected hazard of aflatoxin results when a dog ingests only a small amount of the poison — an amount not large enough to cause the more obvious, acute symptoms of the disease.
+An unexpected hazard of aflatoxin results when a dog ingests only a small amount of the poison — a dose not large enough to cause the more obvious symptoms of acute toxicity.

-You see, even in smaller trace amounts, aflatoxin can accumulate within a dog’s liver where the poison can ultimately cause cancer.
+You see, even in smaller trace amounts, aflatoxin can accumulate within a dog’s liver where the poison can ultimately cause cancer.6

 Once aflatoxin enters a dog’s liver, it remains there forever.
-There’s no antidote and no known cure.
+There’s no antidote and no known cure.7

 That’s why so many experts agree — the maximum amount of aflatoxin that should ever be allowed in any commercial dog food should be zero.